 Tudor: Hey guys, it's a pleasure to be here.
-I am really excited to be talking today about how the future of collaboration will look like!
+I am excited to be talking today about what the future of collaboration will look like!
 Taking into consideration all of the recent events taking place around the world, I believe it's the prime time for us to be looking towards more efficient ways of working together.

 Q: You have successfully excelled throughout COVID.
 Please highlight your key success factors.

 Tudor: On one hand, it was a bit easier for us because we were used to running a decentralized company ever since 2017 and so we already had most of the tools necessary to collaborate well with one another.
 Leaving that aside, I'd say the most important factor in having been able to navigate this tumultuous period successfully has been the presence of so many great team members; things are a lot easier when you have people supporting you throughout the way.